Tonbridge to Penshurst Walk

 3. Carry on along the right-hand side of three meadows, going through gates between them, with a view of the Greensand Hills 6 km away to your left.
 At the end of the third field cross the A21 on a new footbridge.
 Go through another small wood and then along the left-hand edge of a large farm field.

-5. At the far end the path passes the attractive Spring House? on the right and comes out onto a narrow lane at a sharp bend.
+5. At the far end the track passes the attractive Spring House? off to the right and comes out onto a narrow lane at a sharp bend.
 Bear right onto this lane, taking care as there is no pavement.
 After an awkward 150m the lane bends right and goes past Hawden Bungalow.
 Turn left off the road onto a short footpath between the bungalow and its small orchard.
-Go out through a gate and turn left onto a track.
+Go out through a gate and turn left onto a stony track.

 6. In 250m ignore a track forking off to the right.
 Follow the track past some some cottages and under a railway bridge carrying the South Eastern main line.
 Go through a metal kissing gate and continue alongside a wire fence for a further 150m, then fork right onto a broad grassy track across the middle of a field, parallel to the railway embankment.